 In KNIME Analytics Platform, individual tasks are represented by nodes.
 Nodes can perform all sorts of tasks, including reading/writing files, transforming data, training models, creating visualizations, and so on.

 Facts about Nodes

-Each node is displayed as a colored box with input and output ports, as well as a status, as shown in Node ports and node status
+Each node is displayed as a colored box with input and output ports, as well as a status, as shown in Figure 4

 The input port(s) hold the data that the node processes, and the output port(s) hold the resulting datasets of the operation

 The data is transferred over a connection from the output port of one to the input port of another node.

 |For simplicity we refer to data when we refer to node input and output ports, but nodes can also have input and output ports that hold a model, a database query, or another type explained in Node Ports.|